Context | Strategy | Results | Partners

 - Synthesis papers: Studies analyzing data from multiple reports in order to identify larger trends across a particular region and theme, with emphasis on drawing policy recommendations.
 In March 2014, the GIL partnered with the ONE Campaign to launch Leveling the Field: Improving Opportunities for Women Farmers , a synthesis paper analyzing productivity differences across six African countries and highlighting the relevant policy implications.
 Since gender is such a cross-cutting issue, the GIL also provides expertise across a variety of other sectors, such as contributing chapters to the regional report Women and Trade in Africa: Realizing the Potential.

 - Datasets: Survey data from the GIL’s impact evaluations.
-Coming soon
+See datasets as they become available.

 In addition, the enGENDER Impact database provides concise summaries of World Bank gender impact evaluations, including those carried out by the GIL.